Master Digital Marketing, WordPress, SEO

 This might vary a little, but the below demographic will give you an idea to choose the font according to the browser usability and by country as well.

-Do you need to bother all this data?
+Do you need to bother with all this data?

-BIG YES, you have too if you want your site to grow and hatch eggs for you.
+BIG YES, you have to if you want your site to grow and hatch eggs for you.
 Why and How?

-If the reader doesn’t like the site readability and structure, you might lose a lot of readers.
+If the reader doesn’t like the site’s readability and structure, you might lose a lot of readers.

 Let me bring up a few more statistics to understand why your content readability is so important.